themanyone/tape/README.md

     * Attach reference info to downloads
     * Remind people where that sh't came from

-# how it works
+# How it works
-It's just like cat.

 Did you know `cat` can string media files together?

 And that most media players will play them?

+Tape is sort of like that.

 # Tape is better than cat
 Things on tape